 Over the past 15 years, however, studies have shown that novel anti-myeloma agents – such as thalidomide(Thalomid), Revlimid (lenalidomide), and Velcade (bortezomib) – extend the progression-free and overall survival of myeloma patients.
 Due to the efficacy and high tolerability of the novel agents, many myeloma patients in recent years have been choosing to delay or forego stem cell transplantation…”

-” In summary, early or late ASCT is a viable option for patients with MM receiving induction treatment with novel targeted therapies.”
+No superiority of one agent was seen.
+In summary, early or late ASCT is a viable option for patients with MM receiving induction treatment with novel targeted therapies.”